zybing/CommuntiyClient_android/README.md

-# CommuntiyClient_android used library from CommunityClient
+# a CommuntiyClient for android demo.used library from CommunityClient